doniaskima/doniaskima/README.md

 ### 🧩 About me

-- 👩‍💻 Software developer working mostly with **TypeScript, React, Node.js** and modern web tooling.
+- 👩‍💻 ERP & software developer working mostly with **TypeScript, React, Node.js** and **Haufe X360 / Acumatica**.
+- 🧾 I deliver **customizations and integrations** around X360/Acumatica (APIs, webhooks, internal tools).
-- 🛠 I like building **tiny dev tools**, internal dashboards, and integrations that remove busywork.
+- 🛠 I like building **small dev tools**, internal dashboards, and automations that remove busywork.
-- 🧠 Currently deepening my skills in **DevOps, system design, and cloud architecture**.
+- 🌍 Most of what I want in life is to **sit with strangers from different countries, in different places** — travel, hikes, new people, new cities.
+That’s the fuel.
-- ✍️ I write from time to time on [LinkedIn](https://www.linkedin.com/in/donia-skima/) about dev, productivity and freelancing.
+- ✍️ I write from time to time on [LinkedIn](https://www.linkedin.com/in/donia-skima/) about dev, workflow, and freelancing.
 - ☕ Fun fact: **I like coffee and maybe 3 people.**

-If you’re into dev tooling, integrations, or automation, I’m usually happy to chat or collaborate.
+If you’re into ERP, dev tooling, integrations, or automation, I’m usually happy to chat or collaborate.

 ---